yzhouas/yzhouas.github.io/_pages/about.md

 # Academic News
+* 28 Feb., 2021.
+Three papers are accepted to CVPR 2021.
-* 1 Dec, 2020.
+* 1 Dec., 2020.
 One [paper](https://arxiv.org/abs/2009.06613) accepted to AAAI 2021.
-* 28 Aug, 2020.
+* 28 Aug., 2020.
 We organized the first Challenge of Image Restoration for [Under-Display Camera](https://yzhouas.github.io/projects/UDC/udc.html) at ECCV 2020.
 [Challenge Report](https://arxiv.org/abs/2008.07742) is released.
 [Microsoft Project Page](https://www.microsoft.com/applied-sciences/projects/camera-in-display).
 [Media Post](https://sparrowsnews.com/2020/07/19/microsoft-ai-repair-in-display-camera/).
 * 23 Feb, 2020.
 One paper accepted to CVPR 2020.
 * 10 Feb, 2020.
 We organized the workshop and Tiny Object Detection (TOD) challenge on Real-World Recognition from Low-Quality Inputs (RLQ) in ECCV 2020.
 The program website is [here](https://rlq-tod.github.io/index.html).
 * 10 Nov, 2019.
 Three papers are accepted to AAAI 2020.